Sudanese nationality law: Post-independence (1956–2011)

 In the midst of the conflict, Sudan as a unitary state, gained independence on 1 January 1956.
+As a result, Sudanese present in Sudanese territory were denaturalized by Egypt and automatically became Sudanese citizens.
 Concurrent with independence British recognition of Sudanese as prerogative protected persons ceased.
 The transitional constitution of 1956 contained no provisions to define who were Sudanese.
 The following year, the Law of Sudanese Nationality (Law No. 22) was passed.
 Similarly to the 1948 legislation, it provided that a person acquired Sudanese nationality by birth in the territory and resident from 31 December 1897 or if his father or direct paternal ancestors had been residents in Sudan on that date.
 Children born after independence acquired nationality by having a Sudanese father, regardless of whether the father was Sudanese born or naturalized.
 Naturalization was available to persons who had continuously resided in Sudan for ten years and were literate in Arabic and were willing to renounce other nationality or after a twenty-year residency lacking proficiency in Arabic.
 In the case of a wife of a Sudanese national, a two-year residency was required.
 Dual nationality was prohibited.
 The 1957 Nationality Law was amended in 1970 (Law No. 55) to change the effective date of residence to 1 January 1924 and again (Law No. 47) in 1972 changing the same date to 1 January 1956 (or 1957).

 The Sudanese Civil War ended in 1972 with the signing of the Addis Ababa Accord granting limited autonomy to South Sudan.
 A new constitution was drafted in 1973, but nationality regulations were unchanged.
 In 1983, when the autonomy of the south was revoked, civil war reignited.
 The government was overthrown by a coup d'état in 1989.
 The military junta which had governed Sudan was replaced in 1993 by the Transitional National Assembly in 1993.
 The Transitional Assembly adopted a new Nationality Act (Provisional Decree No. 18) on 18 August 1993, which was amended and approved as Resolution 59 by the Transitional Assembly and signed into law by the President on 17 May 1994.
 Acquisition of nationality through paternity or the paternal line remained, the date for conferral of nationality returned to 1924 under the 1993 provisional decree but was set to correspond to independence day under the 1994 law, and dual nationality was authorized.
 The residency requirement for naturalization was reduced to five years (two for women who married Sudanese men) and the requirement to speak Arabic was eliminated, but applicants had to be of sound mental and physical health and of good character.
 The Act removed adoptees from the definition of children, meaning that adoptees could not derive the nationality of their adoptive parents.
 It also made provisions for foundlings whose parents were unknown to acquire Sudanese nationality.